GPCsolutions/zenfusionoauth/README.md

 GIT Submodules
 --------------

 This project uses GIT submodules.
-Please use `git submodule update --recursive` after cloning or pulling
+Please use `git submodule update --recursive` at the projects root after cloning or pulling to update their content.